 To be successful in a meaningful career guided by your soul’s calling, there’s arguably no greater role model than Oprah Winfrey.
-Well lucky us, Oprah just came out with a new book titled “The Path Made Clear: Discovering Your Life’s Direction and Purpose” where she offers many great stories about how she and others unveiled their callings in an effort to show you how to move forward to discover your path.
-There are 3 points among the book's many lessons and stories that I believe are most important to those of you seeking to clarify your career path.
+Well lucky us, Oprah wrote a book titled “The Path Made Clear: Discovering Your Life’s Direction and Purpose” where she offers many great stories about how she and others unveiled their callings in an effort to show you how to move forward to discover your path.
+There are 3 points among the book's many lessons and stories that I believe are most important to those of you seeking to clarify your highest career calling.
 They are the pieces of advice I give most often and find most helpful for getting unstuck:

 1. When you’re ready, the universe organizes to help you get on your path.